I'm visiting Australia - how do I get a reciprocal licence?

 When visiting some countries you don't need to do anything other than bring your equipment and the licence issued by your home country.
 This is due to an international agreement between radio communications administrations.
 Australia is working towards that situation, and for some countries you can do that now.
 Depending on where you come from, you will either be able to use your home callsign with a suffix of the vk call area you are operating from, eg. G3PHO/vk1 or you may need to take out an Australian amateur radio licence with a VK callsign.
 This has been changing so please check ACMA's website if it is important to you.

 - Don't just bring a radio and expect to use your foreign licence and callsign.
-To operate as an amateur in Australia you need an Australian licence and an Australian callsign VK*xxx.
+To operate as an amateur in Australia you to comply with the ACMA conditions for reciprocal licences.
+These are best read on the ACMA.GOV.AU website.

 - There is a long list of countries with which Australia has reciprocal licencing agreements - ie. Australia recognises the foreign country's licence qualifications and vice versa.
 Amateurs from those countries will basically have no problem in being allocated a licence that corresponds to their qualifications.